-The proposed solution is termed virtual multi-instances because the hub router (termed from a motivating hub-and-spoke topology) is configured to dynamically treat a neighbor's LSP or LSA as belonging to a particular instance, that may be created and deleted on demand.
+The proposed solution is termed virtual multi-instances because the hub router (termed from a motivating hub-and-spoke topology) is configured to dynamically treat a neighbour's LSP or LSA as belonging to a particular instance, that may be created and deleted on demand.
 For OSPF, that virtual instance may instead be treated as a virtual area.
 The hub router automatically creates the virtual instance, distributes a default route into the virtual instance, may advertise specific links into the virtual instance, and redistributes optionally summarized routes learned from that virtual instance.
+Although the solution does not require any extension to existing protocol standards, the redistribution behaviour should be followed by hub routers for each of the topologies and hence the need for standardization of this solution.

 The topologies to which virtual multi-instances can be applied are restricted.
-In Section 3, the three different types of topologies are described with different behavior for route redistribution, leaking of hub to hub links into the virtual instance, and ensuring a single hub router LSA/LSP announcement into the virtual instance/ area.
-The virtual instance or area is distinguished based upon the hub router's and neighbor's Router-ID or system-id or upon the neighbor's specified area-id.
+In Section 3, the three different types of topologies are described with different behaviour for route redistribution, leaking of hub to hub links into the virtual instance, and ensuring a single hub router LSA/LSP announcement into the virtual instance/ area.
+The virtual instance or area is distinguished based upon the hub router's and neighbour's Router-ID or system-id or upon the neighbour's specified area-id.
 An overview of the solution is given in Section 4.